 Unfortunately, weather conditions from flowering on were not favorable for the development of FHB.
 Both incidence and severity of FHB were low when those ratings were taken in the field.
-Scabby kernel counts are being done right now but initial results show low levels of scabby kernels in this year's trial.
-Thus, trial results from Missouri are not likely to provide significant differences between treatments in either the Uniform Fungicide or Biological Trials for 2006.
+Scabby kernel counts are being done right now.
+All three varieties did have more blank kernels and shriveled or shrunken kernels than normal.
+It is difficult to distinguish between kernels damaged by low temperatures and kernels with scab in visual ratings.
+The DON levels will be of particular value this year in determining the extent of the scab in the 2006-2007 trials.
+It is too early to know if trial results from Missouri are likely to provide significant differences between treatments in either the Uniform Fungicide or Biological Trials for 2006-2007.
 But the strength of the Uniform Fungicide and Biological Trials has been and continues to be in the replication of the same sets of treatments across a number of locations.
 Although results in one location in a given year may not be statistically significant, across all locations there should be significant results that provide valuable information for all wheat and barley producing areas of the U. S.